after12am/Grep.tmbundle/README.md

 ## Note

 * When you set the grep command, you has to use absolute path.
 If you use relational path, this bundle will not work.
+* If you would save result, please save with no extension.